-However, if your only errors on Form 943 relate to federal tax liabilities reported on your Monthly Summary of Federal Tax Liability in Form 943 or on Form 943-A, Agricultural Employer's Record of Federal Tax Liability, do not file Form 943-X. For more information about correcting federal tax liabilities reported on your Monthly Summary of Federal Tax Liability in Form 943 or on Form 943-A, see the instructions for Form 943-A.
+However, if your only errors on Form 943 relate to federal tax liabilities reported on your Monthly Summary of Federal Tax Liability on Form 943 or on Form 943-A, Agricultural Employer's Record of Federal Tax Liability, do not file Form 943-X. For more information about correcting federal tax liabilities reported on your Monthly Summary of Federal Tax Liability on Form 943 or on Form 943-A, see the Form 943-A instructions.

 Due dates.
-The due date for filing Form 943-X to qualify for interest-free adjustments for underpayments or overpayments depends on when you discover an error and if you underreported or overreported tax.
+The due date for filing Form 943-X depends on when you discover an error and if you underreported or overreported tax.
 If you underreported tax, see Underreported tax below.
 For overreported amounts, you may choose to either make an interest-free adjustment or file a claim for refund or abatement.
 If you are correcting overreported amounts, see Overreported tax-credit and Overreported tax-claim below.